 If we despair each time we face a struggle, if we give in to that false belief that nothing is changing, then we give ground to the Enemy.
 Instead, we must cling to the promise of Philippians 1:6 – that God will continue the work He began in us until the day it is complete!

 Do you want to experience wholeness in your marriage?
-Stay focused on the progress rather than unattainable standards of perfection.
+Stay focused on progress rather than unattainable standards of perfection.

 Don’t let a small stumble turn into a permanent fall.

-Hope for the Hurting Wife
+Hope for the Hurting Wife who wants to Stand for Your Marriage

 If you are a wife who is desperate for some hope, desperate for the comfort of knowing you are not alone, then Hope for the Hurting Wife is just the book for you.
-My co-author, Rebekah Hallberg, and I share from our own experiences as hurting wives who determined to fight for healthy, Christian marriages.
+My co-author, Rebekah Hallberg, and I share from our own experiences as hurting wives who are determined to fight for healthy, Christian marriages.
 This 30-day devotional journey for when Christian marriage goes awry addresses topics such as:

 - Moving forward after trauma